A US judge halts the deportation of the Egyptian family of the Boulder firebombing suspect

 Earlier Wednesday, authorities raised the number of people injured in the attack from 12 to 15, plus a dog.

 Boulder County officials said in a news release that the victims include eight women and seven men ranging in age from 25 to 88.
-The Associated Press on Wednesday sent an email to prosecutors seeking more details on the newly identified victims.
+Details about how the victims were impacted would be explained in criminal charges set to be filed Thursday, according to Boulder County District Attorney's office spokesperson Shannon Carbone.

-Soliman had planned to kill all of the roughly 20 participants in Sunday's demonstration at the popular Pearl Street pedestrian mall, but he threw just two of his 18 Molotov cocktails while yelling "Free Palestine," police said.
-Soliman, an Egyptian man who federal authorities say has been living in the U.S. illegally, didn't carry out his full plan "because he got scared and had never hurt anyone before," police wrote in an affidavit.
+Soliman had planned to kill all of the roughly 20 participants in Sunday’s demonstration at the popular Pearl Street pedestrian mall, but he threw just two of his 18 Molotov cocktails while yelling “Free Palestine,” police said.
+Soliman didn’t carry out his full plan “because he got scared and had never hurt anyone before,” police wrote in an affidavit.

 According to an FBI affidavit, Soliman told police he was driven by a desire “to kill all Zionist people” — a reference to the movement to establish and protect a Jewish state in Israel.
 Authorities said he expressed no remorse about the attack.